Table of Contents

 Keep a Close Eye on Your Fishes

-We are not saying you should monitor your fish 24/7 but in winter with sudden temperature changes, the fishes tend to stress out.
+We are not saying you should monitor your fish 24/7, but in winter, the fishes tend to stress out with sudden temperature changes.
 And if that happens, they might suffer from the common fungal disease and white spot.
 Keep an eye on those.
-If any of your fishes catch any of that make sure to feed them proper medication.
+If your fish catch any of that, feed them proper medication.

 Try Not to Overfeed

 A sudden change in diet might affect them.
 That’s why avoid overfeeding them and feed them around 1 time every day.